dgraph-io/dgraph/wiki/content/query-language/index.md

 ##### Usage at root

-Query Example: All nodes that have a `name` containing either `purple` or `peacock`.
+Query Example: All nodes that have a `name` containing either `poison` or `peacock`.
 Many of the returned nodes are movies, but people like Joan Peacock also meet the search terms because without a [cascade directive]({{< relref "#cascade-directive">}}) the query doesn't require a genre.

 {{< runnable >}}
 {